priyansh19/learn-Python/Readme.md

 - memoryview() :	Returns a memory view object
 - staticmethod() :	Returns a static method for a function
 - __import__() :	Invoked by the import statement

+---

+# Contribution
+Happy to accept any pull requests if you want to add anything which can improve this tutorial.